-Open on behalf of your child or let them apply in their own name if they’re aged 7 or above.
+Open on behalf of the child, or let them apply in their own name if they’re aged 7 or above.

-Interest is calculated daily and paid annually on 5 April
+Interest is calculated daily and will be paid into your account annually on 5 April.

 Yes.
 The interest rate is variable, which means that it could go up or down.

 If we increase the rate, we’ll apply the higher rate immediately and we’ll tell you about the change within 30 days.

 If we decrease the rate, we’ll give you 2 months' notice of the change.